Physical Therapy Faculty and Staff

 Bio

-Dr. Mindy Brummett is course director for Applied Anatomy and Kinesiology, Exercise Physiology, Evidence Based Practice, and Therapeutic Interventions II courses.
-She also assists in the Musculoskeletal content.
-Dr. Brummett graduated from The University of Texas Southwestern Medical Center in 2009.
-She obtained her Orthopaedic Clinical Specialist from the APTA in 2013.
-She has treated in an outpatient orthopedic setting for 12 years.
-Currently, Dr. Brummett is pursuing her Doctor of Science degree from Texas Tech University.
+Dr. Mindy Brummett is Director of Academic Education and an Assistant Professor at The University of North Texas Health Science Center.
+She has been the course director for Applied Anatomy and Kinesiology and Therapeutic Modalities in Physical Therapy since 2020.
+Dr. Brummett graduated from The University of Texas Southwestern Medical Center in 2009 with a Doctorate in Physical Therapy.
+She obtained her Orthopaedic Clinical Specialist in 2013 and earned her Doctor of Science in Rehabilitation Science from Texas Tech in 2023.
 Research interests are accuracy of information used in social media content and concussion management.

 Jehad Alzyoud